Superfund Site: DEWEY LOEFFEL LANDFILL, NASSAU, NY

 Superfund Site Profile

-The Dewey Loeffel Landfill site is located in Rensselaer County, New York.
+The Dewey Loeffel Landfill Superfund site is located in Rensselaer County, New York.
 In the 1950s and 1960s, site was used as a disposal facility for more than 46,000 tons of industrial hazardous wastes, including solvents, waste oils, polychlorinated biphenyls (PCBs), scrap materials, sludges and solids.
 Some hazardous substances, including volatile organic compounds (VOCs) and PCBs, have migrated from the facility to underlying aquifers and downstream surface water bodies, resulting in contamination of groundwater, surface water, sediments and several species of fish.
-There is currently a ban on fish consumption in Nassau Lake and the impacted tributaries.
+There is currently a fish consumption advisory for Nassau Lake and the surrounding water bodies.
 Site investigations are underway to determine the nature and extent of the contamination and inform the development of permanent cleanup options for the site.

 TOPICS IN FOCUS

 To View the Winter 2017 Community Update: click here